The Science Behind Why People Are Unkind to Those They Love

 “Direct aggression with siblings, either verbal or physical, might be a safety issue,” Richardson said.
 “As in, I can confront my sibling, and I’m safe when I do it.
 I don’t need to be indirect.
 I don’t need to be passive.
 My sibling will always be my sibling.”
 A similar equation of familiarity may apply to romantic partners or close friends too.
 Think of this as the trust and safety paradox — “the more intimacy, love, and trust is developed between two partners, the more freedom you feel to just be yourself and not censor your words and actions,” as a blog noted.

-On the other hand, why other acquaintances, casual friends, or colleagues may get off the hook is we may subject friends to non-direct aggression.
-There are non-confrontational, deniable actions; say ignoring someone’s text or canceling a plan.
+On the other hand, why acquaintances, casual friends, or colleagues get off the hook is because we subject them to “non-direct aggression.”
+These are non-confrontational, deniable actions; say ignoring someone’s text or canceling a plan.
 It’s easy to get off with “I didn’t mean to hurt you” or a simple “sorry” because the stakes are low on both ends.

-Also, the freedom — to take them for granted and be vile without thinking of the consequences — is missing.
+Also, the freedom —to take them for granted and be vile without thinking of the consequences— is missing.
 This may be a very instinctive argument, but it supplements our attitudes towards hostile emotions and how we express them.
 People may be kinder to a colleague who reaches out for emotional support, than to a partner.

 Moreover, “letting it all hang out at home may mean you have just enough play-nice resources in stock for your irritating co-worker, the maskless fool on the subway, or a means-well relative at a family gathering,” Liz Krieger wrote in The Cut.
 In other words, people tend to save their emotional reserves for the outer circle.
 The irony cuts sharp as a knife.

 Of course, why we choose to hurt someone is layered in multiple emotional reasons.
 It may be because of emotional baggage, the desire to assert control or independence, to test boundaries, or simply, because people may just expect a lot from the other.
 Some may have a fear of intimacy, due to cultural upbringing, or because of living through traumatic or abusive relationships.
-Excessive shame, too, can cause people to act in self-destructive ways (i.e., lie, cheat, betray, shout), as ScienceDirect explained.
+Excessive shame, too, cancause people to act in self-destructive ways (i.e., lie, cheat, betray, shout), as ScienceDirect explained.

 An interesting prism to assess people’s behavior and intimate actions also comes in the form of “attachment theory.”
 How people behave or express their emotions depends on how their relationship was with one of their caregivers (most likely a parent).
 For example, if a parent is dismissive or angry when their child is upset, this leads them to believe their feelings are negative and will be punished.
 “The child eventually learns that the easiest way to deal with emotions is to not feel them — so they are effectively acting to regulate their parent’s feelings, rather than the other way around,” a blog explained.
 How secure or insecure people feel, or how “for granted” people take others, depends on the initial relationships people develop as children.